 Following the tradition established by Husch et al (2005), we will therefore be able to report a descriptive picture, and be able to compare, for example, critical care vs other wards, and use of smart pumps vs traditional ones, but will not seek to perform more complex multivariate analyses.
 Rather, the aim will be to use the quantitative analysis as a basis for better understanding contributing causal factors, through subsequent interviews and in-depth observations.
 Every patient on IV medication on the days when observations are conducted on the chosen wards will be a potential participant.
-No patients will receive payment for recording details of their IV administration.
-On approaching the patient the site observers will say the following to the patient, "We are a group of staff studying the quality of IV administration.
-We are not processing any personal information about you or your care providers.
-We are just looking at the names of the IV drugs and the rates they are administered.
-It will take us 10-15 minutes to record this information.
-We will need your name and hospital number temporarily so we can check your IV drugs and rates to what has been prescribed.
-This project has been reviewed and received approval from the NHS Research Ethics Committee.
-Is it OK to for us to gather this information now?"
-The patient will be handed an information sheet giving further details about the work - see appendix for patient and staff information sheet.
+Patients will not receive payment for having details of their IV administration recorded.
+On approaching the patient the site observers will introduce themselves as appropriate and explain that they studying the quality of IV administration on the ward.
+The patient will be offered an information sheet if they would like further details about the work - see appendix for patient and staff information sheets.